 The Company has formulated a Risk Management Policy and a mechanism to inform the Boardabout risk assessment and mitigation procedures.
-Also undertakes periodical review toensure that executive management controls risks by means of a properly designedframework.
+The Company also undertakes periodicalreview to ensure that executive management controls risks by means of a properly designedframework.

-The Company has a Whistle Blower Policy for vigil mechanism pursuant to the provisionsof Sections 177(9) and (10) of the Companies Act 2013 and as per Regulation 4(2)(d)(iv)of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 which isavailable on the website of the Company athttp://www.sunilagro.in/sunil-agro-foods-whistle-blower-policy and there were no cases reported during lastyear.
+The Company has a Whistle Blower Policy for vigil mechanism pursuant to the provisionsof Sections 177(9) and (10) of the Companies Act 2013 and as per Regulation 4(2)(d)(iv)of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 which isavailable on website of the Company at http://sunilagro.in/wp-content/uploads/2019/08/whistle-blower-policy.pdf and there were no cases reported during lastyear.

 The Company does not have any Subsidiary Joint Venture or Associate Company.

-In terms of the provisions of the Companies Act 2013 and the Articles of Associationof the Company Mrs. Pinky Jain (holding DIN: 03636974) Non-Executive Director retiresby rotation at the forthcoming Annual General Meeting and is eligible for reappointment.
+In terms of the provisions of the Companies Act 2013 and the Articles of Associationof the Company Mrs. Pinky Jain (holding DIN: 03636974) Non-Executive Director retiresby rotation at the forthcoming Annual General Meeting and is eligible for re-appointment.